andytudhope/thebluebook/source/tangled-bank/index.md

 “That is precisely the biochemical picture we now have of the living system: compartments, micro-compartments and micro-domains, right down to molecular machines, each functioning autonomously, doing very different things at their own rates, generating flow patterns and cycles of different spatial extensions, yet all coupled together, syncopating and harmonising in complex rhythms, a veritable quantum jazz of life” — Mae-Won Ho

-“What would you have me say?
-That I think apartheid is stupid and vicious?
-I do.
-That I’m sorry?
-I am, I am.
-That I’m not like the rest of them?
-If you’d met me a few years ago, in a bar in London or New York, I would have told you that.
-I would have told you that only I, of all my blind clan and tribe, had eyes that could truly see, and that what I saw appalled me.
-I would have passed myself off as a political exile, an enlightened sort who took black women into his bed and fled his country rather than carry a gun for the abominable doctrine of white supremacy.
-You would probably have believed me.
-I almost believed myself, you see, but in truth I was always one of them.
-I am a white man born in Africa and all else flows from there.” — Rian Malan

-“And I gave my heart to know wisdom, and to know madness and folly: I perceived that this also is vexation of spirit.
-For in much wisdom is much grief: and he that increaseth knowledge increaseth sorrow.” — Song of Solomon

 “We say that we draw upon knowledge.
 Perhaps we know that what we draw upon is really being together, being human, in the wilderness” (McHenry 1997: 357)

-“That we are so afraid of annihilation or, what is the same thing, that we so wish to live, merely means that we ourselves are nothing else but this desire to live, and know nothing but it.” — Arthur Schopenhauer

-“The life of the mind is not one that shuns death, and keeps clear of destruction; it endures death and in death maintains its being.
-It only wins to its truth when it finds itself utterly torn asunder.” — Georg Hegel

 “I perceived that to understand the meaning of life it is necessary first that life should not be meaningless and evil, then we can apply reason to explain it” — Leo Tolstoy